 - (d) be reviewed by a suitably qualified bushfire consultant to certify that all proposed measures within the APZ would meet the requirements of Planning for Bushfire Protection 2019. - C20.
-Future development application(s) must include an updated Biodiversity Development Assessment Report (BDAR), which updates the BDAR prepared by Ecological dated 9 December 2022, having regard to the detailed development application, inclusive of any changes to biodiversity impact arising from the proposed management measures set out in the VMP required by condition C20 of Schedule 2.
+Future development application(s) must include an updated Biodiversity Development Assessment Report (BDAR) if updates to the BDAR prepared by Ecological dated 9 December 2022 are required, having regard to the detailed development application, inclusive of any changes to biodiversity impact arising from the proposed management measures set out in the VMP required by condition C20 of Schedule 2.